 For those who arrive at night or are looking for a place to rest, there are many hotels near the airport.
 For a comprehensive list of Berlin hotels at varying price points, click here.

 Taxis are available outside of arrivals.
 There are also limousine services, and you can download the Berlin train network and the airport bus stops in PDF here.
 You can find a map of the airport terminals here, which shows where you to get a taxi, catch a bus, parking and car rental.

-If you have a limited time to check out the sites, might want to take a tour of the city that will pack them all in a short timeframe.
-There’s tons to choose from including Berlin’s segway tour, Fat Tire bike tours, Original Berlin walking tours, boat tours, and many more.
+If you have a limited time to check out the sites, might want to take a tour of the city that will pack them all in a short time frame.
+There’s many to choose from including day tours, bus and bike tours, night cruises, dinner theater, outdoor activities, and more.

 Haus der Wannsee-Konferenz